Chapter 2: How to Market Your Product to Retailers

 • Pay attention to the packaging: Your product needs to be shelf-ready and have attractive and durable packaging.
 When you design the packaging, be sure to consider the buyer’s perspective.
 Also, make sure the packaging communicates what your product is all about in just a few seconds.
 It helps to look at competitors’ products for guidance, but aim to make your packaging more interesting.

 • Build a website: It’s essential to create a professional-looking website for your product.
 That way, buyers will find your product when they look for it online.
 Consider showcasing your product in a video on your website so buyers can quickly and easily learn about its benefits.
-Also, make sure your product costs a little more on your website than what it would in a big box store to show you’re not competing with the retailer.
+Also, make sure your product costs a little more on your website than what it would in a big-box store to show you’re not competing with the retailer.

 • Consider the retailer’s needs: Prepare to do whatever it takes to meet the retailer’s needs.
-For example, if a big box store puts in a large order, they’ll likely expect a fast turnaround.
+For example, if a big-box store puts in a large order, they’ll likely expect a fast turnaround.
 You’ll need to fill their order quickly, so ensure you have an efficient production line before you contact a major retailer.
 Also, be ready to be flexible with pricing.

 Lastly, it’s essential to be persistent.
 You’ll be competing against many other businesses trying to get their products onto the shelves, so it’ll take time, effort and maybe some product tweaking to make an impact.
 In the meantime, aim to develop a relationship with buyers and make it easy for them to remember your brand.